 Some activities will be limited due to high crowds, and the park can be closed if it reaches capacity.

 The last time we visited we stayed in the Ichetucknee Springs Campground and had a great trip.
 We were able to arrive very early, and enjoy the springs while they were empty, before the crowds arrived.

 Millions of people visit Ichetucknee Springs State Park every year.
-But, most people come to Ichetucknee Springs for tubing down the Ichetucknee River.
+But, most people come for tubing down the Ichetucknee River.

-The northern section of the park, and Blue Hole, are off the beaten path.
+The northern section of the park, and Blue Hole, are slightly off the beaten path.
 Relatively few people visit Blue Hole Spring.
-Maybe it’s because people are lazy and it requires a trail walk to get there?
+Maybe it’s because people are lazy and it requires a slight trail walk to get there?

 Blue Hole Spring isn’t suitable for children or weak swimmers.
 Really, only strong swimmers should swim in Blue Hole because it’s too deep to stand.
 There is also is a very strong water current which most people cannot swim against.

 Most people admire the spring from above.

 Still, if you’re reading this, I urge you to please just go see for yourself because you’ll fall in love.

 After you fall in love, I hope you’ll appreciate our springs, and our nature in Florida.
 I hope you’ll want to help protect it.